CPUSim64 Instruction Set

 CRAO

-Atomic compare and swap
+Atomic compare and set

 First operand is old value